trsteel88/platformsh-docs/docs/src/domains/checklist.md

 Make sure your site is running and configured as you want it to be, on your production branch.
 In particular, see the [Routes documentation](../define-routes/_index.md).
-You will need your routes configured appropriately before you begin.
+You need your routes to be configured appropriately before you begin.
 Make sure you have turned off [basic-authentication](/administration/web/configure-environment.md) if it was turned on during development.

-If your production environment is on a Dedicated instance, ensure that the code is up to date in both your `staging` and `production` branches, as those are what will be mirrored to the Dedicated instances.
+If your production environment is on a Dedicated instance, ensure that the code is up to date in both your `staging` and `production` branches, as those are mirrored to the Dedicated instances.
 Also ensure that the data on the production instance is up to date and ready to launch.

 ## 3. Optionally obtain a 3rd party TLS certificate